 Really deserves praise!
 Because it allows a tourist a lot.

-Compared to the autumn months, already at the beginning of December it becomes sunny in Rome.
+Compared to the autumn months, already in the beginning of December it becomes sunny in Rome.
 The amount of precipitation also decreases proportionately.

 That is, rains really become less than in November.
 But you should not count on constantly dry and clear weather – the humidity is a bit high!